Bernardine Church of Our Lady Queen of Peace, Bydgoszcz: Prussian period (1772–1918)

 From 1840 to 1860, the ensemble was turned into a warehouse storing furniture and straw; it even housed a cartridge factory.
-The same fate fell on the Poor Clares' Church on Gdańska Street.
+The same fate befell the Poor Clares' Church on Gdańska Street.
 During this period, the authorities also demolished the Loreto chapel (1838) and had the interiors of the church thoroughly redesigned.

-Between 1864 and 1866, the church was deeply restored with Prussian funds under the supervision of Ferdinand von Quast (1807-1877), first Prussian royal monuments conservator.
+Between 1864 and 1866, the church was restored with Prussian funds under the supervision of Ferdinand von Quast (1807-1877), first Prussian royal monuments conservator.
 The main effort was focused on the western gable, which received neo-gothic features.
 The circular tower, its porch and the Gothic revival main elevation date back to this era.

 Garrison church

 After 1920 and the re-birth of the Polish Republic, the authorities confirmed the use of the church for garrison purposes, as it is still used today.
 The church was then re-consecrated in 1923, by military bishop Stanisław Gall (1868-1942).
 In 1926, it was renamed Saint George military parish church (wojskowy kościół parafialny pw. św.
 Jerzego).

 During World War II, the temple was administered by German army chaplains.

 The last Polish chaplain of the garrison church, Father Wiktor Szyłkiewicz, was arrested and shot by the Nazis in September 1939; his grave is now in the Cemetery of Bydgoszcz Heroes.

 In 1945, the church resumed its function as a garrison church for the Polish army.
 In 1952, it was given the rank of Rector's church.

 On January 4, 1971, Cardinal Stefan Wyszyński endorsed the change of dedication as Church of Our Lady Queen of Peace.
 The ceremony of consecration took place on May 31, 1971.